-Continue taking this medicine until your doctor tells you to stop.
+Continue taking Gabapentin Glenmark Capsules until your doctor tells you to stop.

-If you take more Gabapentin Glenmark than you should
+If you take more Gabapentin Glenmark Capsules than you should

 Higher than recommended doses may result in an increase in side effects including loss of consciousness, dizziness, double vision, slurred speech, drowsiness and diarrhoea.
-Call your doctor or go to the nearest hospital emergency unit immediately if you take more gabapentin than your doctor prescribed.
-Take along any tablets that you have not taken, together with the container and the label so that the hospital can easily tell what medicine you have taken.
+Call your doctor or go to the nearest hospital emergency unit immediately if you take more Gabapentin Glenmark Capsules than your doctor prescribed.
+Take along any capsules that you have not taken, together with the container and the label so that the hospital can easily tell what medicine you have taken.

-If you forget to take Gabapentin Glenmark
+If you forget to take Gabapentin Glenmark Capsules